Patient-centered care focused on optimal function of the body and organs.

 Why Functional Medicine?

 The system of medicine practiced by most physicians is oriented toward acute or urgent care, the diagnosis and treatment of trauma or illness that is of short duration and in need of immediate attention, such as appendicitis or a broken arm.
-Physicians apply specific, prescribed treatments such as drugs or surgery that aim to treat the immediate problem or symptom.
+Physicians apply specific, prescribed treatments in the form of drugs or surgery that aim to treat the immediate problem or symptom.

 Unfortunately, the acute-care approach to medicine lacks the proper methodology and tools for preventing and treating chronic disease.